idrach55/BTC/README.md

-# BTCX
+# BTC
-Bitcoin (coinbase) algorithmic trading API
+Bitcoin algorithmic trading research matieral and API (for coinbase aka GDAX)

 # Usage info
-Using python3, run the file `testbook.py` to view live top-of-book sizes and prices.
-Might be a bit finicky since it downloads the current book via REST and then is fed websocket messages.
-Leaves a potential gap in which the book becomes confused.
+To be written...